-I am departing the U.S. to complete the spring semester online and am unsure if I will be able to return within five months, what is your advice to me?
+I departed the U.S. in spring 2020 to complete the spring semester online and have now been outside the U.S. for more than five months, what is your advice to me?

-On March 23, SEVP released guidance below.
+On August 7, 2020 SEVP released guidance below:

-Under current conditions, if an active F student leaves the United States to complete the spring term online, their SEVIS record should remain in Active status and not be terminated.
-While the temporary measures related to COVID-19 are in place, students deemed to be maintaining status if they are making normal progress in their course of study.
+If an Active F student is outside the United States, their SEVIS record can remain in Active status and not be terminated.
+While the temporary measures related to COVID-19 are in place, students are deemed to be maintaining status if they are making normal progress in their course of study.
 For that reason, the five-month temporary absence provision addressed in 8 C.F.R.
-214.2(f)(4) will not apply for students who remain in Active status.
+214.2(f)(4) will not apply for students who remain in Active status.&amp;amp;nbsp;

-If you were enrolled at SAIC during the spring 2020 term and departed the U.S. to complete the spring 2020 term outside the U.S., have remained outside the U.S. for a period of time of more than five months, and you plan to return to the U.S. to resume classes for the fall 2020 term, please download and print the letter below and hand-carry it with your immigration documents.
+If you were enrolled at SAIC during the spring 2020 term and departed the U.S. to complete the spring 2020 term outside the U.S., have remained outside the U.S. for a period of time of more than five months, and you plan to return to the U.S. to resume classes for the fall 2021 term, please download and print the letter below and hand-carry it with your immigration documents.

-Our office advises that when you enter the U.S., present the Customs and Border Protection officer your passport with an unexpired F-1 visa and your I-20 (signed for travel within 12 months).
+Our office advises when you enter the U.S., present the Customs and Border Protection officer your passport with an unexpired F-1 visa and your I-20 (signed for travel within 12 months).
 If you are asked about being outside the U.S. for more than five months, please show the letter to the Customs and Border Protection officer.

 My mail for my OPT application or SSN card has been sent to the office - have you received it?